rul3rst4/QuadTree/README.md

 # QuadTree
-c++ QuadTree Algorithm + SFML.
+c++ QuadTree Algorithm in SFML.

-If you have SFML installed on Linux, just put this on the terminal (in the right directory): g++ main.cpp -o Quad -lsfml-graphics -lsfml-window -lsfml-system
+Just the algorithm and some sort of visualization of what's going on.